-We have audited the accompanying parent only balance sheets of Sunfon Construction Co., Ltd. (the "company") as of December 31, 2021, and 2020, and the related parent only statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2021, and 2020, and notes to the parent company only financial statements (including the summary of significant accounting policies).
+We have audited the accompanying consolidated balance sheets of Sunfon Construction Co., Ltd. (the "Company") and its subsidiaries (collectively the "Group") as of December 31, 2021, and 2020, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2021, and 2020, and notes to the consolidated financial statements (including the summary of significant accounting policies).

-In our opinion, based on our audits, the parent company only financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and financial performance and its cash flows for the years ended December 31, 2021 and 2020, in conformity with the requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+In our opinion, based on our audits, the consolidated financial statements referred to above present fairly in all material respects, the financial position of the Group as of December 31, 2021 and 2020, and financial performance and its cash flows for the years ended December 31, 2021 and 2020, in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations as endorsed by the Financial Supervisory Commission.